-The Committee is responsible for investing in accordance with policies established by the NHRS Board of Trustees (Board); selecting investment managers, agents, and custodial banks; reviewing performance; and making recommendations to the Board regarding investment consultants, asset allocation, and other investment policy matters.
+The Committee is responsible for investing in accordance with policies established by the NHRS Board of Trustees (Board); making recommendations to the Board regarding asset allocation; investment consultants, and other investment policy matters.
+In addition, the Committee is responsible for selecting investment managers, agents, and custodial banks; and reviewing performance.

 The Committee meets monthly and is comprised of five members: three independent members appointed by the Governor and Executive Council; and two members of the Board of Trustees appointed by the Chair of the Board.
 All are required by statute to have significant experience in institutional investing or finance.
-The three independent members are Harold Janeway, CFA (Chair), David Jensen and Patrick O'Donnell.
-The two Board members serving on the Committee are Maureen Kelliher, CFA, and Hershel Sosnoff.
+The three independent members are David Jensen, Patrick O'Donnell and Keith Quinton.
+The two Board members serving on the Committee are Maureen Kelliher, CFA (Chair), and Hershel Sosnoff.
+Subsequent to Fiscal Year End there is one vacant Board member position as a result of the passing of Hershel Sosnoff.
 Brief biographies and photographs of the Committee members follow this report.